xatu-code/xatu-documentation/docs/source/outputs/kwf.rst

 Generated when the ``-k --kwf`` flag is provided for the first$n $excitons chosen with ``-n --states [n=8]``.

 The `.kwf` file stores the **momentum-space probability density** of each exciton wavefunction.
-It quantifies how the exciton is distributed over electron-hole pairs with a well-defined crystal momentum$\bm{k}$.
+It quantifies how the exciton is distributed over electron-hole pairs with a well-defined crystal momentum :math:`\mathbf{k}`.

 Format
 =======